-Premium Dog Food, Are You Sure?
+Premium Dog Food Are You Sure?

 They cost a lot less to include in a treat than the superior quality carbs or real-meat protein like chicken.
-Soybean meal, ground corn and wheat are also common pet allergens, so be careful with them.
+Soybean meal, ground corn, and wheat are also common pet allergens, so be careful with them.

 Food coloring can also be a major problem with pet food and treats: it is not at all rare for biscuits to be dyed in an attempt to make them look like fresh meat or fresh vegetables.

-There are plenty of studies which show that chemical food coloring makes hyperactive children more hyperactive, and numerous dog trainers believe that the same applies to hyperactive dogs or those that just will not be trained no matter what.
+There are plenty of studies that show that chemical food coloring makes hyperactive children more hyperactive, and numerous dog trainers believe that the same applies to hyperactive dogs or those that just will not be trained no matter what.

-It is believed by large number in the medical field that if an ingredient is foreign to the body (such as chemical coloring), the body reacts to it and can create a lot of health issues.
+It is believed by a large number in the medical field that if an ingredient is foreign to the body (such as chemical coloring), the body reacts to it and can create a lot of health issues.

 Pets care about taste, not color, so food dyes are more for people than for them.

 By-products are a superb way for firms to keep costs of food and treats down.
 Instead of simply using whole meats, they use by-products as protein.

 Essentially, by-products are all of the items you would never knowingly feed your pet.

 The FDA has decreased the quantity of ethoxyquin allowed in pet food.
-Natural preservatives such as tochopherols and/or rosemary are certainly preferred.
+Natural preservatives such as tocopherols and/or rosemary are certainly preferred.

-These can be the parts of animals who are dead, dying, diseased or even decayed.
-This is also known the 4 D’s.
-Some meats, grains and other ingredients can’t be sold for human use.
+These can be the parts of animals who are dead, dying, diseased, or even decayed.
+This is also known as the 4 D’s.
+Some meats, grains, and other ingredients can’t be sold for human use.

 Also, some food and treat manufacturers have lower standards concerning the freshness of the ingredients they use.

 Though there should be a “use by” date or code on most packages, that doesn’t mean that all of the ingredients were fresh when they were used to make the pet food or treat in the first place.

-Ultimately, it is important to not only learn to read the labels but also to purchase dog food, cat food and treats from a manufacturer whom you trust.
+Ultimately, it is important to not only learn to read the labels but also to purchase dog food, cat food, and treats from a manufacturer whom you trust.